 Business Management prepares students for positions of responsibility or advancement in organizations including retail, manufacturing, and service businesses, and non-profit and governmental agencies.
 This major offers students the opportunity to acquire or upgrade skills in the areas of personnel management, marketing, sales, finance, accounting, information management, and entrepreneurship.
 These skills will assist students in the pursuit of managerial careers and successful performance in these positions.
+As with all programs, students who intend to transfer to a four-year institution should research the transfer institution's requirements and plan to complete the CSU GE Breadth pattern or IGETC GE pattern.

 Required Courses - Major: Units

 BUS 50 Mathematical Applications in Business 3

 BUS 136 Introduction to Management 3

 BUS 200 Financial Accounting 4

 BUS 230 Introduction to Business 3

 CSC 201 Computers and Computer Applications 3

 Plus 6 additional units selected from the following: Units

 BUS 132 Entrepreneurial Management 3

-BUS 134 Human Relations in Business 3